kikwit/kikwit/README.md

 ## Kikwit

-Definitely the sexiest web application framework in the Local Group if not the entire Universe.
+Probably the sexiest web application framework in the Local Group if not the entire Multiverse.

 ### Kickstart
 We recomment the [Official Yo Generator](https://github.com/kikwit/generator-kikwit) for generating new applications.